javierportal/lunr_manual/README.md

 <span class="c11 c10">Por tanto, añadimos las siguientes líneas al código en la construcción del índice:</span>

-<span class="c4">     // b: This parameter controls the importance given to the length of a document and its fields.
+ // b: This parameter controls the importance given to the length of a document and its fields.
 This value must be between 0 and 1, and by default it has a value of 0.75\.
 Reducing this value reduces the effect of different length documents on a term’s importance to that document.</span>

-<span class="c4">     // k1: This controls how quickly the boost given by a common word reaches saturation.
+ // k1: This controls how quickly the boost given by a common word reaches saturation.
 Increasing it will slow down the rate of saturation and lower values result in quicker saturation.
 The default value is 1.2\.
 If the collection of documents being indexed have high occurrences of words that are not covered by a stop word filter, these words can quickly dominate any similarity calculation.
 In these cases, this value can be reduced to get more balanced results.</span>

-<span class="c4">     this.k1(1.2);</span>
+ this.k1(1.2);</span>

-<span class="c4">     this.b(0);</span>
+ this.b(0);</span>

 <span class="c11 c10"></span>